HotMaps/load_profile_cm/README.md

 `calculation_module.py` is a bridge between the CM functions and the CM architecture.
 The new code must be added to the directory **my_calculation_module_directory**

+**To-Do:** I suggest to include where the unit-test should be written.
+Otherwise, runing the test.py returns error.

 ### Running my CM with docker